hadesagd/voidrice/README.md

 # The Voidrice (Luke Smith <https://lukesmith.xyz>'s dotfiles)
+## My fork with a few modifications to use BSPWM instead of DWM as window manager

 These are the dotfiles deployed by [LARBS](https://larbs.xyz) and as seen on [my YouTube channel](https://youtube.com/c/lukesmithxyz).